Festival of opera and lyric art in the ruins of the Marquis de Sade's castle

 After Pierre Cardin's passing in December 2020, the festival has continued under the auspices of his foundation and heirs, who wished to perpetuate this unique event that the couturier held so dear.
 The format and spirit of the festival have been maintained, continuing to offer exceptional lyric evenings every summer in the ruins of the Marquis de Sade's castle.

-For those wishing to extend the experience, the neighboring villages of the Luberon—Bonnieux, Ménerbes, Gordes, Roussillon—offer high-quality accommodation and restaurants for a complete cultural getaway in Provence.
+To extend the experience, the neighbouring villages of the Luberon — Bonnieux, Ménerbes, Gordes, Roussillon — offer quality accommodation and restaurants for a cultural getaway in Provence.

 By car: Lacoste is located 10 km from Bonnieux, 12 km from Ménerbes, 30 km from Apt, 50 km from Aix-en-Provence, and 55 km from Avignon.
 Access is via the D109 from the D2 (route des Luberon).
 The village is perched, and the alleys are narrow: parking is recommended below the village, near the town hall.